-You may contact Dr. Gregory Zaro, (firstname.lastname@example.org) the Graduate Coordinator for the Anthropology and Environmental Policy program for more information.
+You may contact Dr. Cindy Isenhour, (email@example.com) the Graduate Coordinator for the Anthropology and Environmental Policy program for more information.

-You may contact Dr. Carol Kim, (email@example.com) the Graduate Coordinator for the Graduate School of Biomedical Sciences program for more information.
+You may contact Dr. David Neivandt, (firstname.lastname@example.org) the Graduate Coordinator for the Graduate School of Biomedical Sciences and Engineering program for more information.